Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 If you don't want to pay three months upfront, Tello's $15 plan is the best no-contract option under $20.
 You get 10GB of data and a 10GB hotspot on T-Mobile's network — no annual commitment, cancel or change your plan anytime.
 It also includes free international calling and texting to 60+ countries from the US.

 The value comparison with Mint: $5 less per month for 5GB less data.
-If you're consistently using 10GB or more, Mint's 15GB at $20 is worth the step up.
-If 10GB is enough, there's no reason to pay more.
+If you're consistently hitting 10GB or more, Mint's 15GB at $20 is worth the step up.
+If 10GB is plenty, there's no reason to pay more or commit upfront.

 Best for